Install required packages

 with torch.no_grad():

-= self.model(batch_tensor)
+outputs = self.model(batch_tensor)

-outputs = torch.nn.functional.softmax(outputs, dim=1)
+probabilities = torch.nn.functional.softmax(outputs, dim=1)

 return probabilities, batch_sizes